aflors1/Flask_API_Project/README.md

 ### **Future Improvements**

-1. Increase the speed of def generate_products()
+1. Product names that make sense

-   This program usually averages 80-90 seconds to generate one million rows.
-I think this could be optimized more to reach closer to one minute.
+   Right now the product names are random words so they may not be nouns much less nouns that make sense for their category.
+Checking to make sure they were nouns drastically slowed down the program.
+In this case, speed was prioritized as the names themselves were not as important in getting the API functioning.

 2. Table to track logs for runtime

-   I'd like to output the logs for each run with a timestamp, file size, and time it took to generate data into a CSV for better performance tracking.
+   Create a control table of runs to output the timestamp, file size, and time it took to generate data into a CSV for better performance tracking.

 3. Additional unit test